 The way Marvel built up the importance of the Infinity Stones over the years only made fans more desperate to see Thanos get his hands on them.
 And it is weirdly satisfying watching him go around the cosmos collecting them in Avengers Infinity War.

 But there’s a depth to his crusade, which is only made understandable and potentially reasonable due to Josh Brolin’s incredible performance.
 Nobody would care if he was just a generic snarling CGI bad guy, but Brolin gives Thanos moments of quiet that actually make the audience connect with him a little more.
 We’ll never have another Marvel villain like him, that’s for sure.

 Of course, we have to talk about the First Avenger.
-Steve Rogers (Chris Evans) is the most idealised version of a hero that fans could ask for while also being incredibly lovable at the same time.
+Steve Rogers (Chris Evans) is the most idealized version of a hero that fans could ask for while also being incredibly lovable at the same time.

 All Steve wants to do is to protect those in need from anyone who might do them harm, and he doesn’t have a problem throwing himself on the grenade to do so.
 Even when all hope is lost in the finale of Avengers: Endgame, he still gets up and faces down the full might of Thanos and his army.